sasamuku/private-diary/README.md

-# Positive Diary
+# Private Diary

 ## Overview

-Positive Diary is an open-source web application that allows you to easily build a privacy-focused personal diary site.
+Private Diary is an open-source web application that allows you to easily build a privacy-focused personal diary site.
 By leveraging Supabase and Vercel, we provide a secure and personalized diary experience.
 Your secret diary is completely secure 🔐

 ## Key Features